How to Apply for a Grant

 - Project Budget

-Once you have started an application, you may click the “Save and Finish Later” button at the bottom of the page if you wish to return to your application later.
-Click the “Submit and Review” button on page 6 once you have completed the application.
+Once you have started an application, you may click the “Save Application” button at the bottom of the page if you wish to return to your application later.
+Click the “Submit Application” button once you have completed the application.
 You will receive an e-mail confirmation when the Application is successfully submitted.

 The staff of the Foundation is available to discuss prospective proposal ideas, assist potential applicants during the application process, and answer questions.